 - Broad forehead

-- Starburst eyes (a star-like pattern on the iris)
+- Stellate iris (a star-like pattern on the iris)

 - Long philtrum

-TOM TIP: The distinctive features to remember with William syndrome are the very sociable personality, the starburst eyes and the wide mouth with a big smile.
-It is worth remembering the association with supravalvular aortic stenosis and hypercalcaemia, as these are unique features that are easy to test in exams.
+TOM TIP: The key features to remember are the very sociable personality, the starburst eyes and the wide mouth with a big smile.

 Associated Conditions